Lam Takhong Dam

 The Lam Takhong Dam (เขื่อนลำตะคอง, RTGS: Khuean Lam Takhong, [kʰɯ̀a̯n lām tā.kʰɔ̄ːŋ]) is an embankment dam on the Lam Takhong River between Pak Chong District and Sikhio District in Nakhon Ratchasima Province, Thailand.
 The dam was originally constructed in 1974 for the purposes of irrigation and water supply but after 2002, its water storage also serves as the lower reservoir for the Lam Takhong pumped storage power plant, Thailand's first power plant of that type.

 Background

 Construction on the Lam Takhong Dam began in 1969 and was completed in 1974, while the pumped storage project was initially proposed in 1975.
-From 1989-1991, the Japan International Cooperation Agency funded a feasibility study.
+From 1989 to 1991, the Japan International Cooperation Agency funded a feasibility study.
 Khon Kaen University conducted an environmental impact assessment beginning in 1991 and by 1994, the project was approved for construction.
 The project was to be constructed in two 500 MW phases.
 The first phase began in December 1995 and was completed in 2001, with the first two 250 MW generators operational in August 2002.
 After the 1997 Asian financial crisis, Phase 2 never began.
 The power plant and its components were constructed underground to preserve the nature and scenery of the area.
 During construction, various complaints were raised about the blasting of the upper reservoir.
 The dust from blasting reportedly had negative effects on locals and their farms.